Support provided by the NCA

 Although we are not a service provider under either the Victims’ Code for Scotland or the Victim Charter in Northern Ireland, we apply the spirit of both schemes to all our work with victims in those jurisdictions.

 We aim to provide the highest level of support to victims of crime.
-If you’re not satisfied with the support you have received please speak with your Victim Care Officer.
+If you’re not satisfied with the support you have received please speak with your Witness Care Officer.

 Expertise in protecting victims and vulnerable people